Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 - Body Size and Composition: Individuals with smaller body sizes and lower body water content are more susceptible to alcohol poisoning.
 Women generally have less body water than men, leading to higher BAC levels even with the same amount of alcohol consumption.

-- Age: age influences the risk of alcohol overdose due to differences in metabolism and tolerance.
-Younger individuals, particularly adolescents and young adults, often have lower alcohol tolerance and may engage in binge drinking behaviors, increasing the risk of overdose.
+- Age: Age influences the risk of alcohol overdose due to differences in metabolism and tolerance.
+Younger individuals, particularly adolescents and young adults have lower alcohol tolerance and engage in binge drinking behaviors, increasing the risk of overdose.
 Older adults metabolize alcohol more slowly and have existing health conditions or take medications that interact negatively with alcohol, heightening the risk.

 - Tolerance Levels: People with low alcohol tolerance are at a higher risk of alcohol poisoning.
 Their bodies are less accustomed to processing large amounts of alcohol, making them more vulnerable to its toxic effects.